 The typical pattern for area probability studies, such as GSS, is for a small percentage of the difficult cases to absorb much of the resources, especially near the end of the data collection period.
 Increasing the initial sample size boosts the number of less difficult cases available from the start.
-After the first pass, the remaining cases - those that are so much more difficult to complete are subsampled.
+After the first pass, the remaining cases - those that are so much more difficult to complete, are subsampled.
 Considerable time and effort is spent on the subsampled cases, but since there are fewer of them, the overall field effort is reduced.

 For the 2004 GSS at the end of the preliminary field period for release 1 after about ten weeks, there were 1440 out-of-scope cases (not housing units, vacant, etc.), 2162 completed cases, 143 partial cases and appointments, 144 final nonrespondents, and 2171 temporary nonrespondents.
+Temporary nonrespondents are originally sampled cases + missed dwelling units whose status is "pending" (i.e. they do not have a final status or outcome determined).
+They may ultimately be coded as out-of-scope, nonrespondents, or completed cases.
 The temporary nonrespondents were sampled at 50% and 1086 were retained in the study and 1085 were eliminated.
 The retained sub-sample cases and the partial/appointment cases were then pursued for approximately another 10 weeks.
-Ulimately 2812 cases were obtained.
+Ultimately 2812 cases were obtained.

-For the 2006 GSS at the end of the preliminary field period for release 1 after about eleven weeks, there were 1480 out-ofscope cases (not housing units, vacant, etc.), 3418 completed cases, 283 partial cases and appointments, 259 final nonrespondents, and 4209 temporary nonrespondents.
+For the 2006 GSS at the end of the preliminary field period for release 1 after about eleven weeks, there were 1490 out-ofscope cases (not housing units, vacant, etc.), 3418 completed cases, 283 partial cases and appointments, 259 final nonrespondents, and 4209 temporary nonrespondents.
 The temporary nonrespondents were sampled at 45% and 2068 were retained in the study and 2141 were eliminated.
 The retained sub-sample cases and the partial/appointment cases were then pursued for approximately another 10 weeks.
-Ulimately 4510 cases were obtained.
+Ultimately 4510 cases were obtained.